python-control/python-control/doc/iosys.rst

 The :func:`~control.summing_junction` function can be used to create an input/output system that takes the sum of an arbitrary number of inputs.
-For ezample, to create an input/output system that takes the sum of three inputs, use the command
+For example, to create an input/output system that takes the sum of three inputs, use the command

 .. code-block:: python